ameyxd/ameyxd.github.io/README.md

 Make sure git repository has the appropriate remote:

 ```
-johnny@Chuns-MacBook-Pro atlas7.github.io (master) $ git remote -v
+(master) $ git remote -v
 origin  https://github.com/Atlas7/atlas7.github.io.git (fetch)
 origin  https://github.com/Atlas7/atlas7.github.io.git (push)
 ```

-Use an IDE (I use Webstorm, though Sublime text will also do) and a terminal (e.g. iterm2, or Mac Terminal).
+Use an IDE (I use Atom, though Sublime text will also do) and a terminal (I use Terminator because it's awesome).

 Create a new blog post: